 Food Allergy vs. Food Intolerance

 A common type of allergic reaction is a food allergy.
-The most common foods that elicit allergic reactions are peanuts, tree nuts (such as walnuts, pecans and almonds), shellfish, dairy and wheat, but allergic reactions can be caused by any food.
+The most common foods that elicit allergic reactions are peanuts, tree nuts (such as walnuts, pecans, and almonds), shellfish, dairy, and wheat; however, allergic reactions can be caused by any food.

 Food intolerance is a broad term that describes any adverse reaction to food.
-While only a small percentage of all food intolerance can be proven to be a food allergy, a food-allergic reaction can be dangerous, even fatal (please see below).
+While only a small percentage of all food intolerance can be proven to be a food allergy, a food-allergic reaction can be dangerous, even fatal.

 Non-allergic food intolerance is often limited to an uncomfortable digestive-system response.
 The most common example of food intolerance is lactose intolerance, in which one's body is unable to break down the sugar (lactose) in dairy products.
 Other food intolerances can be caused by irritation to the digestive system by an ingredient in the food consumed.

 There are no medications that can cure food intolerance.
 The only way to prevent a reaction is to avoid that particular food or food group.